 Old Wan Chai Post Office

 I came out of the temple and started walking on the narrow road with tall skyscrapers in all possible colors towering on both sides of the street.
 On the right-hand side was a small building in white with the green door on a raised platform.
 It now belongs to Environment protection department.
 It used to be the Wan Chai Post Office.
-I saw the red post boxes of Hong Kong at Hong Kong Museum of History.
+I saw the red post boxes of Hong Kong at the Hong Kong Museum of History.
 They look beautiful.

 The presence of a post office communicates the evolution of a city when it communicates with the world through written word or through parcels.